 From nooks beneath Mount Qasioun to a cityscape sky pierced by the Fernsehturm

-‘Multikulti’ is the German neologism that contracts the extended English term ‘multicultural’, which is just one blatant adjective that could be used to describe the city of Berlin.
-The city’s eccentric, accepting nature and intricately cross-weaved pattern of ethnicities is present and quite palpable in many aspects of city living, easily demonstrating how the word can be employed and applied in description of a city like this.
+‘Multikulti’ is the German neologism that contracts the extended English term ‘multicultural’ (German ‘multikulturell’), which is just one adjective that could be used to describe the city of Berlin.
+The city’s eccentric, accepting nature and intricate cross-weave of cultures is present and quite palpable in many aspects of city living.

-Berlin’s multiculturalism can be measured by whispers of conversation in various languages that enter your ear as other city-dwellers pass you by on the street, or in the swathes of high-quality Döner/Turkish cuisine outlets that leave traditionally-German Currywurst eateries in the culinary dust, or by counting the number of public notices and placards written in German and then in Arabic or Turkish in certain areas of Kreuzberg.
+Berlin’s multiculturalism can be measured by whispers of conversation in various languages that enter your ear as other city-dwellers pass you by on the street, or in the swathes of high-quality Döner/Turkish cuisine outlets that leave German Currywurst eateries in the culinary dust, or by counting the number of public notices and placards written in German and then in Arabic or Turkish in certain areas of Kreuzberg and Neukölln.

-However, the prized epitome of this culturally convulsing metropolis is undoubtedly Sonnenallee in Neukölln.
+In my opinion, the perfect example of multiculturalism in this culturally romping metropolis is undoubtedly Sonnenallee in Neukölln.

-The South-Berlin Bezirk (district) has metamorphosed from a dangerously-deemed and undesirable neighbourhood into one of the most sought-after property hotspots in the city, where the words hipster and hijab seem to rhyme.
+The South-Berlin ‘Bezirk’ (‘district’) has retained a strong local culture despite aggressive gentrification and is home to the largest Palestinian diaspora community in Europe (nearly 100,000 Palestinians).
+The area is also one of the most sought-after property hotspots in the city, where the words hipster and hijabi seem to rhyme.

-This street, which needles its way through the northern extremities of the Bezirk, is often referred to by locals as ‘The Street of Arabs’, or شارع العرب.
+This street, which needles its way through the northern extremities of the ‘Bezirk’, is often referred to by locals as ‘The Street of the Arabs’, or ‘شارع العرب’.

 Here can be found a multitude of Arabic supermarkets, halal butchers, shisha shops and of course baklava confectionery shops.

-Neukölln has been known for housing immigrant communities for a number of years, but it is only recently that it has come to be known as the ‘cool’ place to live in Berlin.
-Gentrification seems to have taken a different kind of foothold here – the steady influx of new, more-moneyed residents is not ceasing, but it doesn’t seem as if Neukölln is losing a huge portion of the Eastern cultural influences that gave and give it it’s name and reputation.
+Neukölln has been known as home to immigrant communities for a number of years, but it is only recently that it has come to be known as a ‘cool’ place to live in Berlin.
+Gentrification seems to have taken a different kind of foothold here – the steady flow of new, more-moneyed ‘Zugezogene’ (people who have moved to Berlin) is not ceasing, but it doesn’t seem as if Neukölln is losing a huge portion of the cultural influences that give it its name and reputation.

-After being heartily welcomed-in and exchanging pleasantries in Arabic, I was asked inquisitively about why I study the language.
+After being warmly welcomed-in from a drearily rainy Berlin afternoon and exchanging pleasantries in Arabic, I was asked inquisitively about why I study the language.
 Conversation pertaining to football ensued thereafter.

-One man, called Amin Al-Shebli, was working in the shop and proudly proclaimed that he had actually played for Al-Karama, one of the teams whose emblem was on the t-shirts.
-He invited me a week later to a training session in Baumschulenweg.
-This area is slightly removed from my normal sphere of influence in Neukölln and I am not very good at football… I awaited the day excitedly.
+One man, Amin Al-Shebli, was working in the shop and proudly proclaimed that he had actually played for ‘Al-Karama’, one of the teams whose emblem was on the t-shirts.
+He invited me a week later to a training session in Baumschulenweg, south Neukölln.
+I had never been to the area and I am not very good at football, yet I awaited the day with excitement.

 The football team that he plays for, ‘الكوثر’ (Al-Kowthar, which the name of a river in islamic paradise (جنة)) is only made up of Arabic nationals or descendants.
 This was a dream for me, as the only modes of communication available were either German or Arabic.
 Although being a bit put out by my utter lack of football skills and after being shouted at aggressively a few times in Arabic, I really began to feel settled among the players.
 I loved the electric dynamic between them, conducted by the cold Berlin air and beaming floodlights.